kocharli/kocharli/README.md

 ## Hi there!
 Welcome to my profile!
 I am a web developer from Baku.
 I love beautiful, short but powerful code!
 Pay close attention to the details, always try to follow conventions and love the latest, progressive technologies most of all.
-Work remotely since 2017 👨🏻‍💻
+Working remotely since 2017 👨🏻‍💻

 <br/>